VDA5050/VDA5050/VDA5050_EN.md

 The AGV sets the `actionStatus` to 'RUNNING' as soon as it starts downloading the map file.
 If the download is successful, the `actionStatus` is updated to 'FINISHED'.
 If the download is unsuccessful, the status is set to 'FAILED'.
 Once the download has been successfully completed, the map shall be added to the array of `maps` in the state.
 Maps shall not be reported in the state, before they are ready to be enabled.

 It is important to ensure that the process of downloading a map does not modify, delete, enable, or disable any existing maps on the vehicle.
 The vehicle shall reject the download of a map with a `mapId` and `mapVersion` that is already on the vehicle.
-An error shall be reported, and the status of the instant action shall be set to 'FAILED'.
+An error  of type 'DUPLICATE_MAP' and level 'WARNING' shall be reported, and the status of the instant action shall be set to 'FAILED'.
 The master control shall first delete the map on the vehicle and then restart the download.

 #### 6.7.4 Enable downloaded maps